Monday 1st March

 Miss Marie Danvers Smith and her No. 1 Company of Dramatic Artistes are putting on a different play each night for six nights this week in the Buccleuch Hall.
 The troupe has returned after a successful visit last year.

-Organist Charles Metcalfe and his Parish Church choir gave a recital of various songs about war and peace.
+Organist Charles Metcalfe and his choir gave a recital of various songs about war and peace in the Parish Church.

 Wednesday 10th March

-There are four adverts in the E&L today for hens’ eggs for hatching, including two by Board of Agriculture Egg Stations.
-The UK is a major egg importer and the war has caused much concern about supplies, prompting a need for more UK breeding for local production.
+There were four adverts in the E&L today for hens’ eggs for hatching, including two by Board of Agriculture Egg Stations.
+The UK is a major egg importer and the war has caused much concern about supplies, prompting a need for more local production.

 Thursday 11th March

-The Town Council discussed a report about the town’s roads, including the alternative costs of stone surfacing or tar painting.
-The report included statistics of High Street users over the course of a week in June 1914:
+The Town Council discussed a report about the costs of improving the town’s roads and referred it to the Roads and Bridges Committee.
+It included statistics of High Street users over the course of a week in June 1914:

 After the council meeting, Provost Easton accused four council members (Montgomery, Scott, Laidlaw and Irving Bell) of meeting in Montgomery’s hairdressing shop three years ago to determine a town council vote in advance.
-His informant was a council member who was now away on national duty [seemingly Major Bell].
+His informant was a council member who was now away on national duty (seemingly Major Edward Bell).
 All four denied pre-arranging any votes.

 Saturday 13th March

-John Maxwell (age 31), a private with the Highland Light Infantry, was shot through the mouth today in the trenches near La Bassée, France.
+John Maxwell (31) of Crown Cottage in Drove Road, a private with the Highland Light Infantry, was shot through the mouth today in the trenches near La Bassée, France.
 He survived and is being evacuated.
 Earlier, he was buried by an explosion but was dug out.
 On another occasion he was saved from bomb blasts by dead bodies lying on top of him.
-He previously served in India.
+He has previously served in India.
+His father Thomas is a mill worker.

-At the AGM of the Langholm branch of the South of Scotland Woollen Trades Approved Society, it was reported that there are currently 633 members (292 men and 341 women).
+At the AGM of the Langholm branch of the South of Scotland Woollen Trades Approved Society (a ‘friendly society‘), it was reported that there are currently 633 members (292 men and 341 women).
 There were 140 sickness and disability payments and 15 maternity payments during the year.

 Monday 15th March

-Joseph Allison, violinist and woollen pattern weaver, gave a lecture on Handel to the Townhead Literary Society in the North UF Church, accompanied by various Handel compositions performed by choir members from Langholm churches.
-John Milne Home, the Duke of Buccleuch’s property manager, presiding, said that some might feel that this is not the time to be listening to music from Germany, but despite its current government’s policies, much is owed to German individuals in the fields of music, art, science and theology.
+Joseph Allison, violinist and woollen pattern weaver, gave a lecture on the German composer Handel to the Townhead Literary Society in the North UF Church, accompanied by various Handel compositions performed by choir members from Langholm churches.
+John Milne Home, presiding, said that some might feel that this is not the time to be listening to music from Germany, but despite its current government’s policies, much is owed to German individuals in the fields of music, art, science and theology.

-Joe Allison has a band that plays at various local functions.
+Joe has a band that plays at various local functions.

 Lord Kitchener made a speech in the House of Lords saying that large orders of munitions had not been completed in time due to worker slackness and alcohol.
 He appealed for increased output with the promise of a medal in the event of a successful conclusion to the war.